Once you decide to embark on a house remodeling project, you will face significant challenges, including managing construction dust.

 Identify One Entrance And Exit To The Work Site

-Daily Cleaning Of Working Area
+Daily Cleaning Of the Working Area

 Inquire On The Firm's Cleaning Practices On The Job Site